objectscript/iknow-entity-browser/README.md

 [Build](#development) the project (or [download](https://github.com/intersystems-ru/iknow-entity-browser/releases) a demo), then open `index.html` file.

-+ Click and drag on empty space to move around nodes.
++ Click and drag on empty space to move around.
 + Click and drag on a node to move the node.
 + Single-click a node to select it.
-+ CTRL-click nodes to select many of them.
++ Shift-click nodes to select nodes and their children.
 + CTRL-click and drag on empty space to select a bunch of nodes.
 + Scroll down or up to scale.
 + Click on menu button to open a table containing information about selected nodes.
 + Click on export button to save the table as a file.
++ Undo/Redo any node operations such as deleting or expanding.
++ Unlink node children by clicking unlink button when nodes selected.
++ Delete selected nodes by clicking delete button.
++ Reset the selection with reset selection button.

 Development
 -----------